• Home

 Personal data collected in the framework of received communications will be kept only for the time necessary to decide on the appropriateness of initiating an investigation.
 In any case, after three months from the receipt of the communication without investigation actions having been initiated, the data will be deleted from the Internal Information System, unless the purpose of the conservation is to provide evidence of the functioning of the system.

 Communications that have not been processed may only appear in anonymized form.
-The data from communications will be kept in the Internal Information System (Ethics Channel) for a maximum of three months.
+The data from communications will be kept in the Internal Information System for a maximum of three months.
 If after this period, an investigation is still ongoing and this data is needed, it will be transferred to the competent department to continue with the investigation, eliminating it from the Internal Information System.
-This transfer ensures that the Ethics Channel does not accumulate information beyond the strictly necessary time, while allowing legitimate ongoing investigations to continue.
+This transfer ensures that the Internal Information System does not accumulate information beyond the strictly necessary time, while allowing legitimate ongoing investigations to continue.

 Prohibition of retaliation

-• Cyberclick expressly prohibits any type of retaliation against people who submit communications in good faith through the Ethics Channel.
-The following are considered retaliation, among others: Suspension, dismissal, removal, or equivalent measures
+• Cyberclick expressly prohibits any type of retaliation against people who submit communications in good faith through the Internal Information System.
+The following are considered retaliation, among others: Suspension, dismissal, removal, or equivalent measures.

 • Discrimination or unfavorable treatment

-Any person who considers that they have suffered retaliation after submitting a communication can report it through the Ethics Channel itself or address directly to the Independent Authority for Informant Protection.
+Any person who considers that they have suffered retaliation after submitting a communication can report it through the Internal Information System itself or address directly to the Independent Authority for Informant Protection.

 Last update: May 2025